Can your social media posts affect your job?

 4. If you have posted something in the heat of the moment, you should consider removing these posts immediately.

-My employer has highlighted a comment I’ve made on social media, what shall I do?
+My employer has highlighted something from social media, what shall I do?

 Each case will depend on its own facts.
 If you are currently facing a disciplinary meeting at work because of something you posted on social media or online, our specialist employment solicitors will be happy to help and provide you with expert guidance on your circumstances.